 The Limbs of a Buyer Persona

-Now that you know why a customer may want a certain product, it’s time to look and see what methods they use to get them.
+Now that you know why a customer may want a particular product, it’s time to look and see their methods to get them.
 For example, does your customer prefer reading the circular to see what’s on sale at the grocery store?
 Do they check online on their computers?
-Or do they have a smartphone app that provides them deals?
+Or do they have a smartphone app that provides them with deals?
 These are the limbs of the buyer persona: how they reach for the products they want.

 Remember the person wanting veggie burgers?
-Let’s say they have a very hectic job, making it difficult to shop.
+They have a very hectic job, making it challenging to shop.
 Being a person in a large city, they have grocery delivery as an option.
 As a result, they do most of their grocery shopping online.
-Preference for online grocery shopping, lives in a major city—add those to the list of things to keep in mind.
+Preference for online grocery shopping lives in a major city—add those to the list of things to keep in mind.

 The Face of a Buyer Persona

 The location ties into the next part of the buyer persona: demographics.
 Where does your customer live?
 What age bracket are they in?
 What is their income?
-Vegetarian food tends to cost a bit, and we’ve established that our imaginary customer is very busy.
-Let’s assume because it is because they have a high-powered job.
+Vegetarian food costs a bit, and we’ve established that our imaginary customer is very busy.
+Let’s assume it is because they have high-powered job.
 This means they have plenty of money.
-Living in the city, loves tech – sounds like a younger person.
+Living in the city loves tech – sounds like a younger person.
 Millennials are turning vegetarians at a higher rate than other age groups.
 It’s all starting to come together.

 With all these facts, we have a complete buyer persona.
 Let’s have a little fun with this and put a name on it.
 (Many major companies do just that.)
 Ted is a 25-year old man living in New York City who grew up in a meat-eating household, but turned to vegetarianism for his health.
-He doesn’t have a moral objection to eating meat, but still stopped eating it.
-However, he wants to be able to enjoy the taste every now and then.
+He doesn’t have a moral objection to eating meat, but he still stops eating it.
+However, he wants to enjoy the taste every now and then.
 Being a millennial, he prefers ordering online whenever possible to save time.
-Having a good job, he is willing to pay top dollar, but time is at a premium for him.
+Having a good job, he is willing to pay top dollar, but time is at a premium.